Sheifc/Techinical_Test_for_Python_Dev_Junior/README.md

-# Python_DataAndTest
+# Python Project

-As part of a technical test I need to perform this project which I learned through its performance
+As part of a technical test I needed to perform this project which I learned through its development.

+The subject and enquiries are included in the project but real data has not been uploaded.

+Enjoy :D